You’ve bought your first acoustic or electronic drum kit. What’s next?

-Learning to read music is one of the most satisfying and rewarding things you can do as an aspiring musician or hobbyist.
+Learning to read drum sheet music is one of the most satisfying and rewarding things you can do as an aspiring musician or hobbyist.
 It is in no way essential but there are many advantages.
 Good reading skills make it possible to play entire songs without hearing them previously.
 There are also many benefits with writing music that allow ideas to be stored quickly and easily without the need for extraordinary memory skills or a recording device.

 Learning to read music for drums is similar to any other pitched instrument.
 There are a few discrepancies, such as note pitch and note length but in general, the same principles apply.
 Take your time with each section to ensure that you fully grasp the concept before attempting to continue on.
 At first your skills may be slow and arduous but with time they will enhance greatly.